TheLinx/lao/README.md

 [ao.driverInfo](http://thelinx.github.io/lao/ao_driver_info.html)
 [ao.driverInfoList](http://thelinx.github.io/lao/ao_driver_info_list.html)

 **Miscellaneous**
 [ao.isBigEndian](http://thelinx.github.io/lao/ao_is_big_endian.html)

 ## Summary

-lao sticks to libao principles, but also makes sure you're still writing Lua.
+lao sticks to libao principles, but makes sure you're still writing Lua.
 The API is very
 [similar to libao's,](https://xiph.org/ao/doc/libao-api.html)
-but has been simplified so you don't have to deal with a special type of userdata containing sample formats, options, etc.
+but simplified so you don't have to deal with a special type of userdata containing the sample formats, options etc.
-To use lao, follow these steps:
+Follow these steps:

 *   *local ao = require("ao")*
-*   Unlike in libao, *ao.initalize* is called when lao is required.
-But you can still call it to restart a libao environment after you've called *ao.shutdown*
+*   Unlike in libao, *ao.initalize* is called when lao is required; but you can still call it to restart a libao environment after calling *ao.shutdown*
 *   Call *ao.defaultDriverId* to get the ID number of the default output driver.
 If you want to specify a particular output driver, you may call *ao.driverId* with a string corresponding to the short name of the device (i.e. "oss", "wav", etc.) instead
 *   If you are using the default live output driver, no extra options are needed.
 If you want special options, you supply a table of options to the *ao.open* function
 *   *local device = ao.openLive*   The return value is the device you will use to play things.
 If you want file output, call *ao.openFile* instead